antarctica/bas-style-kit-docs/site/_core/colours.md

 To promote consistency, the BAS Style Kit defines a series of colours to represent major BAS facilities, such as offices, ships, stations and aircraft.
 These are termed 'BAS facility colours' and are unique to the Style Kit.

-Rothera (station)
+Rothera
-: Activities primarily associated with science and research undertaken at BAS or by BAS staff

-Bird Island (station)
-: Activities primarily associated with the operations of BAS ships, stations and aircraft

-Sir David Attenbourgh (ship)
-: Activities related to artistic endeavours, either as a primary focus or drawing from other BAS activities King Edward Point
 : Station

+Bird Island
+: Station

+King Edward Point
+: Station

+Sir David Attenbourgh
+: Ship
 {: .bsk-dl-lg }

 {% capture alert_content %}